nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 - Only the full word will be recognized as the event type:
 `add z` will NOT add a zoom event

+- Remember to add the ':' for the time, this is because `4 PM` will not be valid but `4:00 PM` will be.
 {{box op="end"}}

 {{box op="start" cssClass="boxed warningBox"}}
 **Warning!**
-Typing in the wrong format for date or time will cause the event to not be made.
+- Typing in the wrong format for date or time will cause the event to not be made.
+- Events cannot contain an empty description.
 {{box op="end"}}

 ### 3.3 List events: `list` (Marcus Ng)